 There are many ways to reference.
 The most important thing is to be consistent and not mix different referencing systems in a single document.
 If you are unsure what system your institution employs it’s a good idea to ask your instructor or advisor.

-If you want to learn more about what a reference is, watch the following short films from Blekinge University of Technology’s library.
+If you want to learn more about what a reference is, watch this short film from Blekinge University of Technology’s library.

 Or, take a look at the following: